-She has worked as a fertility awareness based methods educator and holistic reproductive health practitioner since 1977, and has been active in the reproductive health freedoms movement since then.
+Geraldine has worked as a fertility awareness-based methods educator and holistic reproductive health practitioner since 1977, and has been active in the reproductive health freedoms movement since then.
 She qualified as a lay homebirth midwife in 1985 (before midwifery was legal and midwives were licensed in Canada).
 She completed natural family planning educator training in the Billings Method, SERENA Canada, Couple-to-Couple League, and Creighton training between 1977 and 1986.
-Since 1980 she has had the privilege of working with and to learn from North America's best complementary and alternative medicine physicians.
+Since 1980 she had the privilege of working with and to learn from North America's best complementary and alternative medicine physicians.
 Dr. Matus believes that a woman’s reproductive cycle (menstrual cycle) is the 5th vital sign of her health, and which depends on healthy and regular ovulatory and menstrual patterns from menarche to menopause.

-She completed her doctorate in Depth Psychology in 2014 Pacifica Graduate Institute.
-Her doctoral work focuses on a psyco-physiological view of women's beauty and blood mysteries, and how they are connected to love as the glutinum mundi (glue of the world).
+She completed her doctorate in Depth Psychology in 2014 at Pacifica Graduate Institute.
+Her doctoral work focuses on a psycho-physiological view of women's beauty and blood mysteries, and how they are connected to love as the glutinum mundi (glue of the world).
 Dr. Matus's work integrates her experience in sexual and reproductive health with a depth psychological view of healing.
 She believes a woman's conscious engagement with her beauty and blood mysteries is a valuable means for her to develop a profound honoring of her body as the vessel of her being, and in that way become wholly empowered in body, mind, and spirit.

 Hear Geraldine speak about her work and passion as a fertility awareness educator